saadaltohamy/Artificial-Intelligence-2-Final-Project-ArchivAI-1/readme.md

     - Train various machine learning models including Decision Tree, Random Forest, Gradient Boosting, XGBoost, LightGBM, and CatBoost.
     - Use stacking to combine the predictions of multiple models.

-5. **Prediction and Submission**:
-    - Make predictions on the test dataset.
-    - Save the predictions to a CSV file for submission.

 ## Usage

 To run the notebook, open ``car_price.ipynb``